Last Updated on August 18, 2023

 On my tour I met some people who were going to continue on by bus to the Dachstein Ice Caves, another local geologic spectacle.
 The caves remain at about 30° even in the summer months and contains frozen waterfalls.
 Although I would have liked to have seen them, time was a factor.
 I wanted to spend more time walking around Hallstatt itself.

 Walking back to Hallstatt, as I passed the Maislinger Konditorei the sight of pastries drew me in.
 I spied some sandwiches in the display case and when I asked about them the woman said “these are from yesterday so I’m selling them for half price.”

 After I picked a ham and cheese sandwich she asked whether I wanted to eat there or take it away.
 When I looked at two tables outside she said, “Oh no, back here – I have a coffee shop” and took me back into another room.

 “Here,” she said, placing the plate with my sandwich on a table.
 “You can sit at the long table since there is no one else here.”

 I soon discovered my ham and cheese also had a little bit of hard-boiled egg, salami, cucumber and tomato hidden inside.
-But I ate it slowly as I sat there looking about at the beamed ceiling and tiled walls, feeling as if I had been brought back into another century.
+Eating slowly as I sat there looking about at the beamed ceiling and tiled walls, I had the feeling I was in another century.